-We’ll get to the floor tests in a moment, but the direct-drive is an excellent tool that does a great job at removing dirt and debris from all carpets.
+We’ll get to the floor tests in a moment, but the direct-drive is an excellent tool that does a great job at removing dirt, fine dust, and debris from all carpets.
 It’s also suitable for use on most hard floors.

 A minor complaint about the direct-drive is that the vertical joint often gets stuck when you lift the vacuum over something.
 This can be annoying, but it only takes a second to force the floor tool back into the correct position.
 We also wish you could switch off the brush bar.

 Note: Dyson’s excellent Fluffy floorhead for hardwood floors is not included.
 For that, you’ll need the V7 Total Clean.